d-morrison/IntroStatActivities/11-inference-1ofeach.Rmd

 ### Learning objectives

-* Write out the null and alternative hypothesis for one categorical and one quantitative variable
+* Write out the null and alternative hypothesis for one categorical and one quantitative variable.

-* Calculate and carry-out simulation based hypothesis test for a difference in means
+* Calculate and carry-out simulation-based hypothesis test for a difference in means.

-* Interpret and evaluate a p-value
+* Interpret and evaluate a p-value.

-* Find a bootstrap confidence interval for a difference in means
+* Find a bootstrap confidence interval for a difference in means.

-* Interpret a confidence interval
+* Interpret a confidence interval for a difference in means.

-* Use a confidence interval to determine the conclusion of a hypothesis test
+* Use a confidence interval to determine the conclusion of a hypothesis test.

 ### Terminology review